 Equity multiple demonstrates, in a straightforward way, the total return that investors will receive on their total investment.
 It’s how much an investment will multiply the invested equity by.
 In other words, the equity multiplier shows how much investors grow their money by.

 How Does Equity Multiple Work in Commercial Real Estate?

 Equity multiple is a common metric in both private equity and commercial real estate.
 Whether making an equity investment in business or property, the calculation is a quick and easy way to measure total return.
 That can be total expected return when evaluating a potential investment, or total actual return when evaluating how well an investment performed.

 Using equity multiple for real estate captures how cash flow and appreciation compare to initial and ongoing investment.
 How does the money that goes into investors’ pockets compare to the money that comes out of their pockets?

 Answer a few questions and get custom mortgage quotes.
 We'll match you with offers from our network of 650+ lenders.

 How Do You Calculate Equity Multiple in CRE?

 The equity multiple formula is favored largely because it’s informative yet simple.
-The data points and math required for equity multiple calculations are basic, especially when contrasted with what’s needed for other return metrics, such as the internal rate of return.
+The data points and actual math required for equity multiple calculation are basic, especially when contrasted with what’s needed for other return metrics, such as the internal rate of return.

 Here’s the calculation: Equity Multiple = Total Cash Distributed / Total Cash Invested